Starting a Weed Control Business in 7 Simple Steps

 Learn more about your country’s business structures and registration process by googling “COUNTRY + business registration.”

 Register your business and get a business license

 Pick a unique and memorable business name, then go to your local registry to register your business with your regional government.
-You can also use a registration tool like Ownr.

 The process for registering your business looks a little different in certain countries:

 - United States: Protect your brand by trademarking your business name and registering your domain name.

 - Canada: If your business name is different from your personal name, register the trade name and trademark it.